srija-mannam-09/Bike_Sharing_Demand/README.md

 Solution:

-exploratory data analysis
+1. exploratory data analysis
-data cleaning.
+2. data cleaning
-feature selection with the help of RFE and Variance Inflation Factor and p-value. used LinearRegression from SKLearn and OLS from statsmodels for building the model. validated the linear regression assumptions
+3. feature selection with the help of RFE and Variance Inflation Factor and p-value
+4. used LinearRegression from SKLearn and OLS from statsmodels for building the model
+5. validated the linear regression assumptions

 Link to dataset: https://www.kaggle.com/competitions/bike-sharing-demand/data